In Telehealth, a Window to Our Future Workforce

 By the end of March, Ampla Health’s Yuba City pediatric clinic plans to start a dental program to address the growing number of kids who can’t obtain regular dental care.
 Children coming to see the pediatrician can be seen by a registered dental assistant who will do basic cleaning and take pictures.
 The images will be forwarded to dentists elsewhere who will suggest needed follow-up.

-All of this has necessitated that Ampla hire a telemedicine advisor and two assistant coordinators, Snelgrove said.
+All of this has necessitated that Ampla hire a telemedicine adviser and two assistant coordinators, Snelgrove said.
 “We started growing so much, we had to hire,” she said.
 “We could see more patients via telemedicine, but we’re maxed out right now.”

 Telemedicine enables community clinics that need a specialist for just 8 or 15 hours a week to get them virtually, said Javeed Siddiqui, MD, MPH, an infectious disease specialist and cofounder of Telemed2U, a privately held firm based in Roseville, California, that provides medical specialists by video.
 “We’re able to meet that economic reality,” Siddiqui said.
 “Our specialists work in five or six places.
 We string all those together and they’re working from their own office, not driving all over the place.”